harrisonlab/phytophthora/10300_analysis/10300_analysis_v2.md

 Those genes that were predicted as secreted and tested positive by effectorP were identified:

+Note - this doesnt exclude proteins with TM domains or GPI anchors

 ```bash
   for File in $(ls analysis/effectorP/*/*/*_EffectorP.txt | grep '10300'); do
     Strain=$(echo $File | rev | cut -f2 -d '/' | rev)